MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 The second method is to migrate your project between two completely different process types.
 For example, moving from Agile to Scrum, or Basic to Agile.

-For the second method, we have provided detailed steps for three common scenerios of changing the process used by a project.
+For the second method, we have provided detailed steps for three common scenarios of changing the process used by a project.

 - [Scrum to Agile](./change-process-scrum-to-agile.md)
 - [Agile to Scrum](./change-process-agile-to-scrum.md)